-As can be seen in Figure 6, the overall frequency adherence of the measured roll angle to the desired frequencies was excellent.
-Due to the absolute nature of the verbal cueing system the pilot was able to accurately follow the desired roll angle, such that the resulting oscillation would be of the exact desired frequency.
-To confirm this fact, a fourier analysis of each 10 minute leg of all flights was performed, to determine the main oscillation frequencies of each experimental leg.
-For the two segments shown in Figure 6a and Figure 6b, the main frequency turned out to be 0.1003 Hz respectively 0.0251 Hz.
-Therefore, the deviation between the desired and actually achieved frequencies are 0.0003 Hz respectively 0.0001 Hz.
+As can be seen in Fig. 6, the overall frequency adherence of the measured roll angle to the desired frequencies was excellent.
+Due to the absolute nature of the verbal cueing system, the pilot was able to accurately follow the desired roll angle, such that the resulting oscillation would be of the exact desired frequency.
+To confirm this fact, a Fourier analysis of each 10 min leg of all flights was performed to determine the main oscillation frequencies of each experimental leg.
+For the two segments shown in Figs. 6(a) and 6(b), the main frequencies turned out to be, respectively, 0.1003 and 0.0251 Hz.
+Therefore, the deviations between the desired and actually achieved frequencies are, respectively, 0.0003 and 0.0001 Hz.
 The highest frequency deviation over all 48 segments was determined to be not greater than 0.0004 Hz.
-It should be noted that this is a central attribute of the used verbal cueing system, as by nature it yields absolute frequency adherence whereby the error diminishes the longer the segments are.
-This property is highly desirable in the context of these flight tests, as the severity of motion sickness is mainly a function of the oscillation frequency (Ref.
+It should be noted that this is a central attribute of the used verbal cueing system as by nature it yields absolute frequency adherence whereby the error diminishes the longer the segments are.
+This property is highly desirable in the context of these flight tests as the severity of motion sickness is mainly a function of the oscillation frequency (Ref.
 22).